Grain silos with bare field. Image by Jeannette E. Spaghetti via Flickr.com

 On September 26, 2017, Syngenta agreed to settle claims brought by U.S. farmers for bringing Viptera and Duracade corn varieties to market before approval in China.
 News of the settlement came after weeks of a trial involving about 22,000 Minnesota corn growers seeking $400 million in damages, following a settlement in June where a jury awarded over 7,000 Kansas corn growers $218 million in damages.
 While terms of this late September settlement are currently unknown, reports are that Syngenta is seeking to establish a fund of around $1.5 billion to settle this ongoing litigation.
 These class action lawsuits currently involve corn growers who priced corn after November 18, 2013, and who did not purchase Viptera or Duracade corn varieties.

-Sprayer in field by the United Soybean Board.
+Sprayer in a field.
+Image by United Soybean Board.

-Changes have happened over the course of June with the top downloads in with the recent Agricultural Law and Policy eJournal.
+Changes have happened over the course of September with the top downloads in with the recent Agricultural Law and Policy eJournal.
+We are seeing a few articles hold their spots.
 Check out the recent top downloads: Continue reading

 This is not a substitute for legal advice.

 Many of you may have seen the news that Food and Water Watch (FWW) was challenging the decision of the Farm Service Agency (FSA) in approving an application for a loan guarantee for a poultry operation on the Eastern Shore of Maryland.
 FWW is challenging the FSA’s Environmental Assessment (EA) and Finding of No Significant Impact (FONSI) as apart of the National Environmental Policy Act (NEPA).
 FWW is looking to have the decision set aside the decision to grant the loan guarantee causing FSA to start the environmental review again.
 At this point, the case is just the initial stages with just the complaint file by FWW.
 This case will be playing out over the next few months.
 Continue reading